mediro-ict/activegate_python_ssl_plugin/README.md

-# Actvice Gate SSL Checker Plugin
+# Active Gate SSL Checker Plugin

 This plugin checks the SSL certificates of hosts in the hosts.txt file and logs problems on Dyantrace if the certificate is about to expire.